MegaMek/megamek/trunk/megamek/readme.txt

 has attached itself to the Mek, and can begin to cause significant damage on subsequent turns.
-Starting the turn after the unit starts a Swarming a Mek, all attacks by that unit automatically hit, use a location chart that is more dangerous than normaly, and automatically roll for a Thru-Armor Critical.
+Starting the turn after the unit starts a Swarming a Mek, all attacks by that unit automatically hit, use a location chart that is more dangerous than normally, and automatically roll for a Thru-Armor Critical.
 A unit that is Swarming a Mek can also choose to Stop Swarming in any weapons phase.
 The Leg Attack, Swarm Mek, and Stop Swarm actions are all "solo"
 actions: the unit can take no other action in the Weapons Fire Phase.
 Attempts